-Last Tuesday, a marketing manager at a SaaS startup told us she spends three hours every Monday morning copying lead data from Google Sheets into HubSpot.
+A marketing manager at a SaaS startup told us she spends three hours every Monday copying lead data from Google Sheets into HubSpot.
 Forty rows.
 Five fields each.
 Every single week.
-According to IDC’s 2023 Future of Work study, employees spend 30% of their time on manual data entry and transfer tasks.
-That’s an entire day and a half per week.
+According to IDC’s 2023 Future of Work study, employees burn 30% of their time on manual data entry and transfer tasks.
+That’s a day and a half per week, gone.
+The fix isn’t complicated.
+It’s a one-time setup that runs forever.
+Here’s exactly how to build it, with three methods ranked by cost, complexity, and flexibility.

-Why is copy-pasting between Google Sheets and your CRM broken?
+Why is copy-pasting between Sheets and CRM broken?

-According to Gartner’s 2023 Data Quality Market Guide, poor data quality costs organizations an average of $12.9 million per year.
-For small teams, the proportional cost is lower but the pain is the same.
-Bad data means missed follow-ups, duplicate outreach, and embarrassing “Hi {FirstName}” emails.
+The costs go beyond hours.
+Gartner’s 2023 Data Quality Market Guide reports poor data quality costs organizations an average of $12.9 million per year.
+Small teams feel the same pain at smaller scale: missed follow-ups, duplicate outreach, and “Hi {FirstName}” emails that damage credibility.

-What are the three ways to connect Google Sheets to a CRM?
+What are the three ways to connect Sheets to a CRM?

-Three methods exist, ranked by complexity: native integrations (free, limited), no-code platforms like Zapier or Make ($20 to $100 per month), and custom workflows using n8n or direct API connections (unlimited flexibility).
-Your choice depends on volume, direction, and how many systems you’re connecting.
+Three methods exist, ranked from simple to flexible: native integrations (free, limited), no-code platforms like Zapier or Make ($20-100/month), and custom workflows with n8n or direct API calls ($5-20/month hosting, unlimited logic).
+Your choice depends on volume, direction, and how many systems you need to connect.

 | Method | Cost | Setup Time | Best For | Limitations |